 Without systemic interventions and reforms, the United Nations’ goal to end global hunger by 2030 will continue to fall further out of reach in coming years.
 Humanitarian responses, while necessary, are too little, and too late.
 The international community must undertake a wholesale rethink of food security, leading to major reform of the food system as we know it.
 Beyond the issues noted above, this also includes filling key knowledge gaps, letting nutrition (not calories) drive food systems, aligning the public and private sector on research and development, using government procurement as policy tool, and, crucially, monitoring foreign land acquisitions and developing mechanisms to respond to food export protectionism.
 To achieve peace through food, all levels, from the local to the supranational, must work together.

-Read more from ISD and our partners on food security:
+Explore more on food security from ISD and our partners:

 Johanna Mendelson Forman, “Can food build peace?”
 The Diplomatic Pouch, September 13, 2021